GraphBLAS/SuiteSparseSessions/Session2/README.md

 ### Source Code Structure [00:01:09 - 00:09:03]

-The matrix data structure is defined in the built-in folder, specifically in the `GrB_opaque.h` file.
+The matrix data structure is defined in the GraphBLAS/Source/builtin folder, specifically in the `GrB_opaque.h` file.
 Key organizational points:

 - Core operations for matrices are in the matrix folder (create, reallocate, query operations)
 - Vector and scalar folders exist but are minimal since they share the same underlying structure
-- The actual data structure definition is in the built-in folder, not with the core operations
+- The actual data structure definition is in the GraphBLAS/Source/builtin folder, not with the core operations

-**Key Quote**: "A scalar is just a 1 by one matrix, no difference.
-Everything you can do with the matrix you can do with a 1 by one matrix and scalar.
-A GrB scalar is a 1 by one matrix internally, and a vector is just an N by one GrB matrix."
+**Key Quote**: "A scalar is just a 1-by-1 matrix.
+Everything you can do with the matrix you can do with a 1-by-1 matrix and scalar.
+A `GrB_scalar` is a 1-by-1 matrix internally, and a `GrB_Vector` is just an n-by-1 `GrB_Matrix`."

 ### Unified Object Model [00:04:15 - 00:07:00]

 All three GraphBLAS objects (matrix, vector, scalar) use the same internal structure:
-- Uses a single include file with pound include to define all three types
+- Uses a single include file with #include to define all three types
 - This workaround is necessary because C's `_Generic` macro requires distinct types
 - Would prefer a single struct definition, but the C compiler needs three separate struct definitions for polymorphic functions

-**Key Quote**: "I had to literally create 3 structs like this.
-But I want the contents to be the same.
-So this is a little unfortunate use of pound include.
-I'm not using this in a templatized way.
-I'm using this in a fake C compiler way."

 ---